mikeizbicki/cmc-csci145-math166/project/README.md

     1. https://izbicki.me/blog/how-to-create-an-unfair-coin-and-prove-it-with-math.html

+    1. redo the SLT homework for neural networks/ensembles/decision trees

 1. Write a tutorial for a data mining library

 1. Contributing to the documentation of a data mining library

+I encourage you to pick a topic that's related to something else you are also working on (another class, research, senior thesis, etc.).

 **Publishing:**
 You may publish your writeup anywhere online that is convenient for you,